arryerhan/note-map/README.md

 - LocalStorage: To store and manage user notes.

 #Features:
 - User Location Access: Users can share their location to center the map.
-If declined, the map defaults to Miami Downtown.
+If declined, the map defaults to Washington,D.C.
 - Note Creation: Clicking on the map opens a form to enter a note's title, date, and status.
 Notes are saved in LocalStorage, and a cursor is placed at the note's location.
 - Sidebar and Note Cards: Notes are displayed as cards in a collapsible sidebar.
 Each card includes:
 - A Delete button to remove the note from LocalStorage.